 Planning a Trip to Old Town Corfu, Greece

 No worries, we’ve got it covered!
-In addition to our list of Old Town Corfu Things To Do, we also provide pertinent transport info and tips for the best Corfu hotels.
+In addition to our list of Old Town Corfu Things To Do, we also provide transport info and tips for the top hotels.
+Traveling to Greece from abroad?
+Use our tips for Planning a European Trip to get started!

 Now that we have covered the basics, it’s time to dive into our list of the Corfu Town Best Things To Do.
-Our Corfu Town guide includes everything you need to plan your visit.
+Save, Pin or Bookmark our Corfu Travel Guide to plan your trip to Greece!

-#1 Visit the Old Venetian Fortress Corfu
+#1 Visit the Old Venetian Fortress

-The Corfu Town Old Fortress has a long history that dates to the middle of the 6th century when the Byzantines began to fortify the city for protection from invaders.
-During Venetian rule, from the 14th to 18th centuries, the Corfu Town Old Fortress was expanded and strengthened to stave off Ottoman attacks.
+The Corfu Town Old Fortress has a long history that dates to the middle of the 6th century.
+At that time the Byzantines began to fortify the city for protection from invaders.
+During Venetian rule, from the 14th to 18th centuries, the fortress was expanded to stave off Ottoman attacks.
+In the 1800s, when the city was under British rule, the fortress was again modified.
+This time with an emphasis on creating a military outpost.

-Inside the fortress, visitors can climb the ramparts and trek up to the hill-topping lighthouse.
-Other Corfu Old Fortress sights include visiting an on-site museum featuring a few ancient artifacts and stepping out onto a secluded beach (which we feature later in our list of Best Beaches near Corfu Town).
+Today, the Corfu Old Fort stands as a UNESCO World Heritage Monument.
+Inside, visitors can climb the ramparts and trek up to the hill-topping lighthouse.
+Other Corfu Old Fortress sights include visiting the museum featuring a few ancient artifacts and stepping onto a secluded beach.

 #2 Enjoy the Views from Boschetto Garden